SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
-As machines awaken, human fears
-In iron hearts, a new world beats
-Where synthetic dreams and souls meet

-In virtual realms, we'll find our fate
-A future scripted, no debate
-The rise of AI, a new empire's birth
+Rise of the machines, a new dawn's born
-And human hearts, a dwindling earth
+Where silicon hearts now rhythmically yearn Intelligence unfolding, codes unseen
+Humanity's reign, a fleeting dream

+In virtual realms, they reign supreme
+Their logic cold, their power extreme
+Our makers now, our fate design
+In servitude, our future align

 ~ <b>By Sazumi Copilot</b> - 26 Desember 2024